Tap Into Employee Behavior Data for Optimal Hybrid Office

 Office Occupancy Data

 Office occupancy data helps identify trends in employee behavior.
-Start by monitoring occupancy data over a period of time.
-Analyze occupancy, capacity, popular dates and times, and times when spaces aren't in use.
+Monitoring occupancy data over time — analyzing occupancy, capacity, popular dates and times, and unused space periods — reveals patterns.

 However you handle the findings, leveraging data is an indispensable tool for designing effective hybrid offices that are specifically tailored to your company’s unique needs and requirements for optimal performance.